 Finding work in your community

 Learn more about accounting occupations by visiting the Research Occupations tool on MySECO.
-You can also read the Military Spouse eMentor Program article and consider finding a mentor to guide you in your accounting career.
 Click the Manage My Individual Career Plan quick action link on the right side of this page to create a MyICP to assist you in preparing for a career in the accounting field.
-Call a career coach at 800-342-9647 for tips and resources to assist you in getting started and identifying your next steps.
+You can also check out programs that will help you find a mentor to guide you in your accounting career.
+Call a SECO career coach at 800-342-9647 for tips and resources to assist you in getting started and identifying your next steps.